A topic in public science

 - principles are fixed compass points * (Ernst Cassirer)

-- roots of science feed the soil (Max Planck)
+- roots of science feed in the soil of human life (Max Planck)

 - science is a great building (Albert Einstein)